 What first sparked the idea for you to create the app, and what was the process like?

 My partner Marcus and I, we have pretty big egos and we saw some training videos, and we were like “That’s trash, let’s do it better.”
 Like, what is this nonsense?
 We can do it better.
 We basically said that.
-But the thing with training videos, as good as they are, it’s like, these poker training courses, are they good enough?
+But the thing with training videos, as good as they are, it’s like, these poker training sites, are they good enough?
 We think they’re always going to be outdated, because you film something a year ago, the advice the guy’s giving you is flat-out bad.

 So like, this sparked the idea that actually, “hang on a minute, they’re not giving us advice that is actually useful.”
 When all I do is study with a solver, or how I told Marcus how to play was “You look at a solver, you apply that strategy, then you win.”
 And then like, you watch a coaching video, and the guys say things that are sometimes flat-out wrong, sometimes are oversimplified, or whatever.
 Do you know what?
 We could just build this into an app that’s user-friendly, unlike a solver, which is like, oh, a solver, it’s scary.